-It is worth noting that our optimal preconditioner requires knowledge on the population second-order statistics, which we empirically approximate using extra unlabeled data.
-Consequently, our characterization suggests that different ``types'' (sample vs.~population) of second-order information may affect generalization differently.
+It is worth noting that our optimal preconditioner may require knowledge of population second-order statistics, which we empirically approximate using extra unlabeled data.
+Consequently, our results suggest that different ``types'' of second-order information (sample vs.~population) may affect generalization differently.
 Broadly speaking, there are two types of practical approximate second-order optimizers for neural networks.
 Some algorithms, such as Hessian-free optimization \cite{martens2010deep,martens2012training,desjardins2013metric}, approximate second-order matrices (typically the Hessian or Fisher) using the exact matrix on finite training examples.
 In high-dimensional problems, this sample-based approximation may be very different from the population quantity (e.g.~it is necessarily degenerate in the overparameterized regime).
 Other algorithms fit a parametric approximation to the Fisher, such as diagonal \cite{duchi2011adaptive,kingma2014adam}, quasi-diagonal \cite{ollivier2015riemannian}, or Kronecker-factored \cite{martens2015optimizing}.
-If the parametric assumption is accurate, these approximations are more statistically efficient and thus may lead to better approximation of the population Fisher.
-Our analysis reveals a separation between sample- and population-based preconditioned updates, which is observed in simple neural network problems as well (see Appendix~\ref{sec:additional_result}).
-As future work, we intend to investigate whether similar separation is also present for different approximate second-order optimizers in real-world problems. }
+If the parametric assumption is accurate, these approximations are more statistically efficient and thus may lead to better approximation to the population Fisher.
+Our analysis reveals a difference between sample- and population-based preconditioned updates (in terms of generalization properties), which may also suggest a separation between the two kinds of approximate second-order optimizers.
+As future work, we intend to investigate this discrepancy in real-world problems.